| | |

 milk poured into eggs.

-1. Gradually add the milk mixture to the egg mixture, whisking constantly.
-Then return the combined mixture to the saucepan.
+1. Gradually pour the hot milk into the egg mixture, whisking constantly.
+Return the combined mixture to the saucepan.

 bubbling pastry cram with whisk in a saucpean.

 1. Place over medium heat, whisking constantly until it bubbles.
 Once it starts bubbling, it will begin to thicken.
-Keep it at a bubble don’t stop whisking for 1 minute.
+Keep it at a bubble, and don’t stop whisking, for 1 minute.

 butter added to custard.

-1. Take it off the heat and whisk through butter until combined.
+1. Take it off the heat and whisk through the butter until combined.

 pastry cream being poured into a bowl.

 1. Pour the hot pastry cream into a clean bowl.
-If you want an extra silky smooth texture, you can push it through a fine mesh sieve first.
+If you’d like an extra silky smooth texture, you can push it through a fine mesh sieve first.

-1. Lay a piece of plastic wrap directly onto the surface of the custard to avoid skin forming.
-Let it come to room temperature, then chill it in the refrigerator until completely cold.
+1. Lay a piece of plastic wrap directly onto the surface of the custard to stop a skin forming.
+Let it come to room temperature, then chill it in the fridge until completely cold.
 The pastry cream can be made up to 2 days in advance.

 Shaping